llibanm/-Colossal-Cave-Adventure/README.md

 -> GO location -> send the player to a location/exit.

--> LOOK [LOCATION] -> if no argument given, display a menu of all observable arguments.
+-> LOOK [Object] -> if no argument given, display a menu of all observable arguments.
 Else display a description of the given argument, whether items or location.

 -> HELP[COMMAND] -> if no argument given, indicates the set of availaible commands, else return the description of the given command in argument.